We understand current market realities and the forces that are expected to shape Australia’s energy future.

 Sharon has over 20 years experience in the programming/development of advanced relational databases and systems for the energy industry including roles in developing complex systems solutions for the Moomba Adelaide and SEAGas Pipelines and Santos production systems during an executive role at Sydac, a specialist computer systems development organisation.

-During her term at Core Energy as General Manager, Data Solutions, Sharon has developed and enhanced a range of highly innovative databases and systems including the Energyview portfolio, working closely with the complete Core team and a wide range of external technical computing and energy specialists.
+During her term at Core Energy & Resources as General Manager, Data Solutions, Sharon has developed and enhanced a range of highly innovative databases and systems including the Energyview portfolio, working closely with the complete Core team and a wide range of external technical computing and energy specialists.

 Sharon’s experience extends across programming, Oracle and SQL databases, GIS and BI visualisation systems and data analytics and management more broadly.